 Relations with the European Council, EU Council, Eurogroup and preparatory Committees

 Article 284 of the TFEU provides for the President of the ECB to attend the meetings of the EU Council (typically the Council of Economics and Finance Ministers of the EU Member States – ECOFIN) whenever matters relating to the objectives and tasks of the ESCB are discussed.
 The ECOFIN Council is the key forum for the coordination of Member States’ economic policies.
 In addition to its formal monthly meetings, the ECOFIN Council also meets on an informal basis every six months in an enlarged composition, including the Governors of the national central banks of the ESCB.
 The President and Vice-President of the ECB also attend these meetings, which offer an opportunity for frank and open discussion.
+The Chair of the Supervisory Board is also regularly invited to these meetings to report on the status of banking supervision.

 The ECB President is regularly invited to the meetings of the Eurogroup, the monthly informal meetings of euro area finance ministers, which are also attended by the Commissioner for Economic and Monetary Affairs, to discuss “questions related to the specific responsibilities they share with regard to the single currency.”
 (Art.
 1 of the Protocol on the Eurogroup, annexed to the Lisbon Treaty).
+The Eurogroup meetings are also attended by the ECB Executive Board member in charge of international and European affairs.

-The ECB’s relations of with other EU institutions have grown closer over time, and in particular since the economic and financial crisis.
-For instance, the ECB President attends meetings of the European Council, as well as meetings at the level of Heads of State or Government of the euro area, when relevant issues (such as the EU’s response to the economic and financial crisis) are being discussed.
+The ECB’s relations with other EU institutions have grown closer over time, and in particular since the economic and financial crisis.
+For instance, the ECB President attends meetings of the European Council, as well as meetings at the level of Heads of State or Government of the euro area when relevant issues (such as the EU’s response to the economic and financial crisis) are being discussed.

 The ECB also attends the meetings of the bodies which prepare the above-mentioned meetings at policy level.
 In particular, the ECB is a statutory member of the Economic and Financial Committee (Art.
 134.2 TFEU), which brings together senior representatives from EU finance ministries and central banks as well as from the Commission, and plays a pivotal role in preparing the meetings of the ECOFIN Council.
 The ECB also attends the meetings of the EFC in euro area composition, the so-called Eurogroup Working Group, which prepares the meeting of the Eurogroup.
 Moreover, the ECB participates in the meetings of the Economic Policy Committee (EPC), another consultative Union body, which contributes to the preparation of the work of the ECOFIN Council, in close cooperation with the EFC, and with a specific focus on structural policies.

-Conversely, the Treaty provides for EU policy-makers to attend – without the right to vote – the meetings of the ECB’s Governing Council.
+Conversely, the Treaty provides for EU policymakers to attend – without the right to vote – the meetings of the ECB’s Governing Council.
 According to Art.
 284 TFEU, the President of the EU Council (as well as a member of the European Commission, see below) may attend the Governing Council meetings and may also submit motions for deliberation (in practice, the President of the Eurogroup attends in the place of the EU Council President).

 Relations with the European Commission

 The European Commission, as the guardian of the EU Treaties and initiator of EU legislation, is another key partner for the ECB.
-The dialogue between the Commission and the ECB is particularly important in view of the important role of the European Commission in the coordination of economic polices and the fact that the European Commission is entrusted with several specific tasks relating to EMU (such as the monitoring of budgetary developments and macroeconomic imbalances and related reporting to the EU Council, and the assessment of the state of convergence in the EU Member States with a derogation).
+The dialogue between the Commission and the ECB is particularly important in view of the important role of the European Commission in the coordination of economic policies and the fact that the European Commission is entrusted with several specific tasks relating to Economic and Monetary Union or EMU (such as the monitoring of budgetary developments and macroeconomic imbalances and related reporting to the EU Council, and the assessment of the state of convergence in the EU Member States with a derogation).
 Finally, the Commission is in charge of ensuring that the EU’s common rules are properly applied, and if necessary, seeks their enforcement via the European Court of Justice.

 Contacts with the European Parliament